Fast Forward (film)

 Fast Forward is a 1985 dance film directed by Sidney Poitier.
 In the film, a dance troupe from Ohio comes to New York to compete in a national talent competition.

 Plot

-"The Adventurous Eight," a multiracial talented group of singing and dancing teenagers from Sandusky, Ohio crave stardom so badly that they spend their spare time rehearsing their original songs and dance routines in an old building every day after school.
-The group consists of two boys and 6 girls: Matt, Michael, June, Debbie, Rita, Francine, Meryl and Valerie.
+"The Adventurous Eight," a group of singing and dancing teenagers from Sandusky, Ohio, crave stardom so badly that they spend their spare time rehearsing original songs and dance routines every day after school.
+The group has eight members: Matt, Michael, June, Debbie, Rita, Francine, Meryl and Valerie.